alem0lars/configs_book/osx/configurations/software/list/development/unity.md

 #### Step 1

-1. In Disk Utility, create a New Image.
+1. In `Disk Utility`, create a new image.
 3. Choose the location to save the image file.
 4. Then, set the image characteristics as below:
   * **Name**: `Unity`